slbailey/Retrovue/docs/components/architectural-guidelines.md

-# 🏗️ Architectural Guidelines
+# Architectural guidelines

-This document outlines the core architectural patterns, design principles, and industry standards used throughout the Retrovue system.
+This document outlines the core architectural patterns, design principles, and industry standards used throughout the RetroVue system.
 It serves as the foundation for understanding how we build and organize our components.

-## 🎯 Design Philosophy
+## Design philosophy

-Retrovue follows a **Clean Architecture** approach with clear separation of concerns, dependency inversion, and industry-standard patterns.
-Our goal is to create a maintainable, testable, and extensible system that can evolve from a content management system to a full IPTV platform.
+RetroVue follows a **Clean Architecture** approach with clear separation of concerns, dependency inversion, and industry-standard patterns.
+The goal is to create a maintainable, testable, and extensible system that can evolve from a content management system to a full IPTV platform.

-## 🏛️ Core Architectural Patterns
+## Core architectural patterns

-### 1. Clean Architecture Layers
+### Clean architecture layers

 ```
 ┌─────────────────────────────────────────────────────────────┐